amplication/plugins/plugins/secrets-manager-1password/README.md

 ## Purpose

 This purpose of this plugin is to easily and securely use secrets by using 1Password.
+Documentation for [1Passwordk-sdk](https://developer.1password.com/docs/connect/
+)

 ## Configuration